SirHaxALot4/Roblox-Botter/README.md

 Make accounts join games and control what they do with chat commands! <br>
 The instructions below are listed in order of steps so make sure to follow them!

+<b> THIS WILL BE DISCONTINUED AS SCRIPT INJECTION FOR MUTIPLE CLIENTS IS BECOMING UNSTABLE!
+A V2 WILL BE MADE SOON </b>

 <br>

 # Requirements: